 5. Create story boxes

 I created ‘story boxes’ using items I knew the boys were interested in.
-Superheros were a favourite at the time.
+Superheros were a favorite at the time.
 Using our classroom theme packs you can print, laminate and cut out pictures and word wall cards to help inspire your students’ writing ideas.

 Other topics that worked for me were cars, dinosaurs, sports and action movies.
 I also encouraged children to create their very own story box that they filled with things from home that were special to them.